 It is easy to lead a life of sunshine and leisure: shopping malls, coffee mornings, bridge clubs, language lessons, tennis and gym will quickly fill your days.
 However, many spouses are frustrated at the lack of job opportunities for non-fluent Portuguese speakers.
 Some TEFL positions are available and no recognised qualifications are necessary for native speakers.
 Occasionally, embassies advertise ‘locally engaged’ part and full-time positions to members of the international community.

-And a few voluntary possibilities exist (the ‘safest’ ones being organised through the American Women’s Club International or one of the English-speaking churches).
+And a few voluntary possibilities exist, the safest ones can be found at the English-speaking churches.
 However, finding fulfilling and full time work is extremely difficult, and often out of the question.
 Some spouses have been known to embark on a course at the University of Brasilia, or by long distance learning.
 Many who don’t work will often return to the UK for 2 or 3 months in the summer.

 Brasilia offers great travel opportunities within the rest of Brazil.
 Although the Federal District itself is rather isolated (only one or two weekend destinations reachable by car), recent cheap airlines offer discount prices if you book in advance.
 Flights to Sao Paulo and Rio de Janeiro are frequent and only take an hour and twenty minutes, making both cities accessible for the occasional weekend.

 The historic colonial towns of Minas Gerais, breathtaking waterfalls of Iguacu or fabulous coastlines of the Northeast are also within reach for a long weekend.
 No train network and dangerous, poorly maintained Brazilian roads mean that air travel quickly becomes the norm.
 Planes operate like buses and often stop at one or two other cities on the way to your final destination.
 In the rainy season, huge electrical storms are not infrequent but pilots still manage to direct their planes through the tropical storms.